Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/API_Documents/Multithreading/Class Wiring OS API.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns “1” if “os_semaphoe_wait_arduino” gets the available semaphore token, otherwise returns “0”.
+This function returns "1" if "os_semaphoe_wait_arduino" gets the available semaphore token, otherwise returns "0".

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “wiring_os.h” must be included to use the class function.
+.. note :: "wiring_os.h" must be included to use the class function.

 ----------------------------------